Rules and Policies Related to Majors

 - Second, some interdisciplinary majors and adjunct majors have special double counting rules.
 See the Undergraduate Catalog or your adviser for your interdisciplinary or adjunct major for details.

 - Third, some interdisciplinary minors also allow double-counting.
 That is, a limited number of courses counted toward these minors may also be counted toward requirements for your major(s).
 Again, see the Undergraduate Catalog or the adviser for your minor for details.

 The standard requirements for each major require the approval of the Weinberg College Curricular Review Committee, and department representatives are instructed to authorize waivers and substitutions only in very unusual situations.

 Occasionally, modifications are made in the major requirements of individual students.
 For example, if you cannot take a required course for your major due to scheduling constraints, but you have taken a closely related course at the same or higher level, the Director of Undergraduate Studies (DUS) for your major can give you permission to substitute the course that was taken for the required course.
 To do this, you must consult your DUS as soon as possible.

 Changes to major requirements in the Undergraduate Catalog

 Departments and programs periodically change the requirements for their majors and/or minors.
 College guidelines stipulate that students can follow any set of requirements in effect during their undergraduate years.
-For example, if you entered Northwestern in 2010 and the requirements for your major changed in 2011, you can choose to follow the requirements from the 2010 Undergraduate Catalog, or from the revised version that went into effect in 2011—but you can’t pick and choose the requirements you like best from each.
+For example, if you entered Northwestern in Fall 2013 and the requirements for your major changed the next year, you can choose to follow the requirements in the 2013-14 Undergraduate Catalog or to follow the revised version in the 2014-15 Undergraduate Catalog—but you can’t pick and choose the requirements you like best from each.
 (If you are completing two majors, you may choose to follow different Undergraduate Catalogs for the different majors.)